NikoSeanPascual/calculator-website/README.md

 6. Regenerate button animation - Add click animation or shake effect ✅**ADDED IN 03/31/26**
 7. Password strength indicator - strong, medium and weak ✅**ADDED IN 03/31/26**
 8. Dark/Light mode toggle ✅**ADDED IN 03/31/26**
-9. Mobile responsiveness - make it look the same when you open it on phones
+9. Mobile responsiveness - make it look the same when you open it on phones ✅**ADDED IN 04/01/26**
-10. Export passwords - be able to download the password as .txt
+10. Export passwords - be able to download the password as .txt 🚧 **WORK IN PROGRESS**